Effective as of October 1, 2023

 - violate the law in any way, including by storing, publishing or sharing material that is infringing, fraudulent, defamatory, misleading, or damaging to Instructure in any way.

+8. Our Property.
 The Service is protected by copyright, trademark, and other US and foreign laws.
-This FFT AUP does not grant you any right, title, or interest in the Service or others’ content in the Service.
-We welcome feedback, but note that we may use comments or suggestions without any obligation to you.
+These Terms do not grant you any right, title, or interest in the Service or others’ content in the Service.
+We welcome feedback but note that we may use comments or suggestions without any obligation to you.

 - an electronic or physical signature of the person authorized to act on behalf of the rights owner;